SublimeText/UberSelection/README.rst

 Description
 ***********

-Makes complex selections and replacements in a buffer via text commands.
+Make complex selections and replace text in a buffer via text commands.
 Inspired in Vim's ex mode.

 Examples
 ********

-10,20V/this/
+`10,20V/this/`
     Select lines containing "this" between lines 10 and 20 (inclusive).

-.,.+20-V/this/
+`.,.+20-V/this/`
     Select lines NOT containing "this" from the current line to 20 lines down from it.

-%s/this/that/
+`%s/this/that/`
     Replace "this" with "that" in the whole file.

 Four ways to issue commands
 ***************************